 Managers Information

-Baseball Manager Guidelines 2022 (Download PDF version)
+Baseball Manager Guidelines 2023 (Download PDF version)

-Baseball Manager Guidelines
+Baseball Coach/Manager Guidelines

 As per A’s constitution:

-Prior to the Start of the Season:
+Prior to the Start of the Season (Head Coach and Manager):

 • Baseball Saskatoon uses a communication database TeamLinkt for scheduling, pitch count and game results.
 Enter data for each family.
-Invite members from email list and advise them to fill in their information (ie. phone numbers, etc.).
+Invite members from an email list and advise them to fill in their information (ie. phone numbers, etc.).
 This will allow easy communication and coordination of events.

-• Plan potential tournaments with your coach, phone to see if there is room and book hotel blocks.
+• Plan potential tournaments with your coach.
+Phone to see if there is room and book hotel blocks.
 This should be done ASAP; you can always cancel if needed.
 Tournaments are found on Baseball Sask and Minor Baseball sites.

-• Schedule parents for score keeping, diamond prep and concession workers if required.
+• Schedule parents for scorekeeping, diamond prep and concession workers if required.
 Your coordinator will be able to tell you if there are any concession duties (11U and 13U).

 • Confirm tournaments; send cheques and confirm hotel blocks.
 Send out hotel block information for parents to book rooms.

-Team Bank Account:
+Team Bank Account (Manager):

 Uniforms and Team Purchased Items:

-• All players must be dressed uniformly, this includes hat selection.
+• All players must be dressed uniformly; this includes hat selection.
 DO NOT CHANGE JERSEY NUMBERS.

 Other Key Things:

-• ZONE BINGOS – All players 11U and up are required to work a mandatory bingo.
-Dates for these bingos will be emailed and sign up is on a first come first serve basis.
+• ZONE BINGOS – While we no longer require a bingo deposit cheque, we still encourage all players 11U and up to work a bingo.
+Dates for these bingos will be emailed, and sign-up is on a first-come, first-serve basis.
 Dates will also be posted on the Saskatoon A’s website.
+For any questions regarding bingos, please get in touch with Elly at emjohnson3818@shaw.ca.

 • Parent conflict or conflict of opinion.
 If encountered, you are the go-to person if someone has an issue.